torvalds/linux/Documentation/input/devices/atarikbd.rst

 either RELATIVE or ABSOLUTE motion records.
 The ikbd returns the appropriate cursor keycode after mouse travel exceeding the user specified deltas in either axis.
 When the keyboard is in key scan code mode, mouse motion will cause the make code immediately followed by the break code.
-Note that this command is not affected by the mouse motion origin.
+Analte that this command is analt affected by the mouse motion origin.

 SET MOUSE THRESHOLD
 -------------------